top of page

 Don’t worry, they'll be no dad dancing

-The idea I'm exploring is a Design Thinking Dad Playbook — a collection of simple, creative experiments parents can do with their kids to build empathy, problem-solving skills and resilience.
+The idea I'm exploring is a Parenting Playbook.
+A collection of simple, creative experiments parents can do with their kids to build empathy, problem-solving skills and resilience.

-It’s aimed at parents who work in design or tech, but the activities will be easy and fun for any family.
+It’s aimed at people working in design or tech, but the activities will be easy and fun for any family.

-So, I'm speaking with as many parents, carers, and kids as I can to better understand the hopes, hurdles, and hidden opportunities facing families today.
+So, I'm speaking with as many people as I can to better understand the hopes, hurdles, and hidden opportunities facing families today.

-1. Have you ever tried using ideas or tools from your work to help with parenting challenges at home?
+1. What ideas or tools from your work have you tried at home to help with parenting challenges?

 3. What’s one thing you’d love to see included in a parenting playbook for raising curious, creative kids?

-If any of these questions spark something for you—an idea, a story, a “yes, that's something I want to get involved in!” moment—get in touch, i'd love to hear from you.
+If any of these questions spark something for you, an idea, a story, a “yes, that's something I want to get involved in!”, get in touch, i'd love to hear from you.

-It’s a short, inspiring look at how adopting a design mindset can help you parent with more creativity, empathy, and purpose.
+It’s a short, honest look at how adopting a design mindset can help you parent with more creativity, empathy, and purpose.

 No designer jargon.
 Just a real story, practical ideas, and a reminder that you’re not in this alone.